CerenPaja/Joke-Teller/README.md

 # Joke-Teller
 This shape-shifting cartoon enjoys telling jokes about programming.
-All you need to do is ask it to tell a joke!
+Go ahead, ask for a joke!
 Built with HTML5, CSS3 and Javascript.
 This Joke Teller project uses a Joke API to fetch a programming joke then it uses a Text To Speech API to read out the fetched jokes to user.

 ## Hear the jokes yourselves?